CollinStark/metamdb-docs/docs/atom-mapping/reaction-model.md

 ### Reaction Name
 ```<ReactionName/Identifier> (<ReactionIdentifier>)```

-Reaction names can be freely chosen, but require a reaction identifier from either [:link: BRENDA](https://www.brenda-enzymes.org/), [:link: KEGG](https://www.genome.jp/kegg/), or [:link: MetaCyc](https://metacyc.org/) to get a database atom mapping. `Reaction_identifiers` can either be used as the name itself or can be given in parenthesis behind the name `Name (Reaction_identifier)` .
+Reaction names can be freely chosen, but require a reaction identifier from either [:link: BRENDA](https://www.brenda-enzymes.org/), [:link: KEGG](https://www.genome.jp/kegg/), or [:link: MetaCyc](https://metacyc.org/) to get a database atom mapping. `Reaction_identifiers` can either be used as the name itself or can be given in parenthesis/square brackets behind the name `Name (Reaction_identifier)` .

 For example:
 - Reaction1 (F16ALDOLASE-RXN) - **Reaction identifier in parenthesis**